 Sam, Ali, Steph and Christiane on the oyster boat "Graty" at PDB - Aug 2011

 Our hamlet of Juac is part of the small commune of St. Simon (the village of St. Simon being a 5 minute walk away), which was an important boat building settlement in the 19th century.

 It is here that the gabarres were built and launched; flat-bottomed wooden boats, which were used for conveying goods, including cognac and stone, up and down the river and more particularly to and from the ports, including La Rochelle.

 At the quayside in Juac (see photo below) you can hop on a gabarre (from May to October), which is now used to take tourists (almost exclusively French) for a trip along the river including through the Juac ecluse (river lock).
 It's good fun.

 The Gabarre Museum (and ticket office) is in St. Simon and well worth a look.
-La Chabourne is in the main square opposite the Church and Museum and doubles up as the Post Office, Bar and Bistrot.
+There is a small bar in the main square opposite the Church and Museum which doubles up as the Post Office and Bistrot.
 It is run by a young couple and lunches are simple and tasty.
 Take a gallopin (a small measure of beer), a demi or a pastis and relax.
 There is a lovely stroll nearby on the pretty quayside.